 - jscimedcentral.com – Perceptions of Alcohol Use Among U.S. Firefighters

-- drugabuse.gov – How Can the Workplace Play a Role in Substance Abuse Treatment?
+- drugabuse.gov – How Can the Workplace Play a Role in Substance Use Disorder Treatment?

 - usfa.fema.gov – Preventing Suicide Among First Responders

 - cdc.gov – Emergency Responders: Tips for Taking Care of Yourself

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.